frzi/blinkjs/README.md

 Data can be downloaded to the host and uploaded to the device using the `toHost` and `toDevice` methods respectively.

 ##### new DeviceBuffer({ alloc|data, type, vector })
+See `new Buffer()`.
+Only major difference is that no data is allocated nor referenced on the host.
 ##### DeviceBuffer.prototype.copy()
+Returns a copy of the DeviceBuffer.
+The data on the device is also copied.
 ##### DeviceBuffer.prototype.delete()
+Delete the data on the device, and, essentially, turn the DeviceBuffer's instance unusable.
 ##### DeviceBuffer.prototype.toDevice(data)
+`data`: A TypedArray (of the same type and size the DeviceBuffer was initialized with) whose data will be uploaded to the device.
 ##### DeviceBuffer.prototype.toHost([data])
+Download the data on the device back to the host.
+`data`: (Optional) If given, it should be of the same type and size the DeviceBuffer was initialized with.
+If not given, __blink.js__ will initialize and return the correct TypedArray.

 #### Kernel
 ```javascript